-On September 4, 2014, the Company closed a non-brokered private placement financing by the issuance of 18,091,019 flow-through units ("FT Units") at a purchase price of \$0.065 per FT Unit, and 6,952,698 non-flow-through units ("NFT Units") at a purchase price of \$0.05 per NFT Unit, for gross proceeds of \$1,523,551.
+On September 6, 2014, the Company closed a non-brokered private placement financing by the issuance of 18,091,019 flow-through units at a purchase price of \$0.065 per unit, and 6,952,698 non-flow-through units at a purchase price of \$0.05 per Unit, for gross proceeds of \$1,523,551.

-Each FT Unit consists of one flow-through common share in the capital of the Company and one-half of a non-transferable share purchase warrant.
+Each flow-through unit consists of one flow-through common share in the capital of the Company and one-half of a non-transferable share purchase warrant.
 Each whole warrant entitles the holder to purchase one non-flow-through common share in the capital of the Company on or before September 6, 2016, at a purchase price of \$0.10 per share.

-Each NFT Unit consists of one non-flow-through common share in the capital of the Company and one transferable share purchase warrant.
+Each non-flow-through unit consists of one non-flow-through common share in the capital of the Company and one non-transferable share purchase warrant.
 Each whole warrant entitles the holder to purchase one non-flow-through common share in the capital of the Company on or before September 6, 2016, at a purchase price of \$0.10 per share.

-On December 23, 2014, the Company closed a non-brokered private placement financing by the issuance of 19,140,000 flow-through units ("FT Units") at a purchase price of \$0.05 per FT Unit for gross proceeds of \$957,000.
-Each FT Unit consists of one flow-through common share in the capital of the Company and one-half of a non-transferable share purchase warrant.
+On December 23, 2014, the Company closed a non-brokered private placement financing by the issuance of 19,140,000 flow-through units at a purchase price of \$0.05 per unit for gross proceeds of \$957,000.
+Each unit consists of one flow-through common share in the capital of the Company and one-half of a non-transferable share purchase warrant.
 Each whole warrant entitles the holder to purchase one non-flow-through common share in the capital of the Company on or before December 23, 2016, at a purchase price of \$0.10 per share.

-On December 30, 2014, the Company closed a non-brokered private placement financing by the issuance of 7,100,000 flow-through units ("FT Units") at a purchase price of \$0.05 per FT Unit for gross proceeds of \$355,000.
-Each FT Unit consists of one flow-through common share in the capital of the Company and one-half of a non-transferable share purchase warrant.
+On December 30, 2014, the Company closed a non-brokered private placement financing by the issuance of 7,100,000 flow-through units at a purchase price of \$0.05 per unit for gross proceeds of \$355,000.
+Each unit consists of one flow-through common share in the capital of the Company and one-half of a non-transferable share purchase warrant.
 Each whole warrant entitles the holder to purchase one non-flow-through common share in the capital of the Company on or before December 30, 2016, at a purchase price of \$0.10 per share.